MahShaaban/bcl2fastq/README.md

 ## Part A: Setup

-**NOTE:** Some of the setup instructions are tailored for working on Oregon Health and Science University's Linux-based high-performance computing cluster (ARC, formerly Exacloud).
+**NOTE:** Some of the setup instructions are tailored for Maxson and Braun Lab needs and for working on Oregon Health and Science University's Linux-based high-performance computing cluster (ARC, formerly Exacloud).
 If you have access to another computing cluster, then some steps may need to be modified accordingly.

 ### 1. Create file/folder structure